delakruel/miniCubik/README.md

 Raycasting game (almost a game)

-Done with help of MLX (42school version of x11 library), macOS version - for linux must use [MLX-Linux](https://github.com/42Paris/minilibx-linux)
+Done with help of MLX, macOS version - for linux must use [MLX-Linux](https://github.com/42Paris/minilibx-linux)

 ### Compiling